 All over the world, businesses are grappling with the novel challenges of operating during a global pandemic.
 Organizations have long been aware of the benefits of a well-organized queuing system.
-However, the benefits of reducing time spent waiting in a queue are even more pronounced in the current environment.
+However, the benefits of reducing time spent waiting in a queue are even more pronounced due to recent events.

 For example, the six-foot rule means many customers prefer not to linger in close proximity to others.
 Accordingly, brick-and-mortar stores are putting measures in place to help maintain that distance and emphasize their commitment to customer health and wellness.
 These measures include painting circles on the floor, erecting plexiglass barriers, requiring masks, and offering hand sanitizer.

 However, not all solutions are physical.
-Virtual queue management can give customers peace of mind by offering transparent wait times and the freedom to decide where they wait, and how they choose to social distance.
-Organized, well-managed queues can reduce customer anxiety, alleviate frustration, and create positive brand experiences.
+Virtual queue management can give customers peace of mind by offering transparent wait times and the control to decide where they wait, and how they choose to social distance.
+Organized, well-managed queues can reduce customer anxiety, alleviate customer frustration, and create positive brand experiences.

 The benefits of well-organized queue management

-Over the past few months, online and mobile banking have become more widely adopted.
-Mobile banking, for instance, was up by 85 percent in the spring.
+Over the past few months, online and mobile banking have become more widely adopted with the use of mobile banking, up by 85 percent in the spring.
 In addition, online retail has understandably surged during lockdown.
-Indeed, online sales grew by 76 percent in June.
 In both cases, the reopening of physical locations has seen an increase in foot traffic.

 It’s likely, however, that customers will be even more impatient about having to wait.
 So on the one hand, long lines at an establishment suggest desirability and can even increase purchase quantity.
 On the other hand, people hate feeling like they’re the last in line, and a visibly long line can deter customers altogether, while generating concerns about overall health and safety.